CylanceVulnResearch/osx_runbin/README.md

 ##symbolyzer.py

-symbolyzer.py is used for generating unique offsets / ints for a list of symbols.
+symbolyzer.py is used for generating unique offsets / ints for a list of symbols to use for matching in place of a hash algorithm.
 It can be run in the following manner to do so for dyld:

 > $ nm /usr/lib/dyld | cut -d" " -f3 | sort | uniq | python symbolyzer.py